Chart Color Schemes

 An assessment of population growth drivers in Somerville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Somerville's population is 19,383 as of Aug 2025.
-This shows an increase of 861 people since the 2021 Census, which recorded a population of 18,522.
-The growth is inferred from ABS estimates: 19,095 in Jun 2024 and 145 new addresses since the Census date.
-This results in a density ratio of 165 persons per square kilometer.
-Somerville's growth rate (4.6%) exceeded its SA3 area (2.3%) and SA4 region, indicating it as a growth leader.
-Natural growth contributed approximately 52.1% to recent population gains.
+Somerville's population, as of November 2025, is approximately 19,392, indicating a growth of 870 people since the 2021 Census.
+This increase represents a 4.7% rise from the previously recorded figure of 18,522.
+The change was inferred from the estimated resident population of 19,104 in June 2024 and an additional 145 validated new addresses since the Census date.
+This results in a population density ratio of 165 persons per square kilometer, offering significant space per person and potential for further development.
+Somerville's growth rate of 4.7% since the 2021 census surpassed that of its SA3 area (2.3%) and SA4 region.
+Natural growth contributed approximately 52.1% to overall population gains during recent periods, driving this increase.

 Frequently Asked Questions - Population